SamuelCarmona83/SamuelCarmona83/README.md

-### Hi there, my name is Samuel 👋
+# Hello there, my name is Samuel 👋
-## im a Systems Engineer, based on Caracas, Venezuela.
+### Im a Systems Engineer currently based on Caracas, Venezuela.

 - 🚤 I’m currently working on some e-commerces based on Vue.js 🏝️
 - 🌱 I’m currently learning music production and React 🌌